ℹ Learn More

 Craig Reynolds' 1986 algorithm with three rules:

-Starlings use topological neighborhoods — tracking 6-7 nearest neighbors regardless of distance.
+Starlings use topological neighborhoods, tracking the 6-7 nearest neighbors regardless of distance.

 How It Works